Harden's 57 points lead Rockets over Grizzlies, 112-94

 Garrett Temple and Mike Conley scored 14 each for the Grizzlies, who lost for the eighth time in nine games.

-A night after scoring 38 points in a loss to Orlando despite going 1 for 17 from 3-point range, Harden made his first two 3s and finished 6 of 15.
-It's the 13th time in the last 14 games that he's drained at least five after his NBA-record streak of 12 straight ended with his cold shooting performance against the Magic.
+Harden made his first two 3s on Monday night to quickly outdo his 3-point shooting from Sunday and finished 6 of 15.
+It's the 13th time in the last 14 games that he's drained at least five 3s after his NBA-record streak of 12 straight ended with his cold shooting performance against the Magic.

 Harden made 15 of 17 free throws and had nine rebounds, two assists and two steals.